KarimaHaloua/wind-farm-simulation-environment/README.md

 The simulation platform provides a flexible and reproducible environment for robotics experimentation and serves as the foundation for subsequent research activities.

+# Copyright

+© 2026 Karima Haloua.
+All rights reserved.

+This repository documents research developed as part of an ongoing PhD project.

+The documentation, figures, diagrams, and other materials contained in this repository are provided for academic and informational purposes only.
+They may not be copied, modified, redistributed, or used in other projects or publications without the prior written permission of the author.

+For academic collaborations or further information, please contact the author.